rubyonjets/jets/docs/_docs/rails/mount.md

 ## Stripping It All Down

-Ultimately, you have to strip down much of Rails functionality get it running as a mounted app.
+Ultimately, you have to strip down much of Rails functionality to get it running as a mounted app.
 Note, I have also experimented with a lighter Rails engine and have also ran into similar quirks.
 So it is currently not recommendeded to run a Rails application mounted as a Jets route .